scott-weeden/websharpstudios.github.io/en-US/project/oldchangelog.md

     -   Put in more protection against bad GSUB/GPOS tables.
 In particular mangal.ttf has a bad GSUB table (with erroneous class specifications).
-    -   FontForge wasn't setting `'hhea'.caretSlopeRun` appropriately in italic fonts (should match `tan(italicAngle)`).
+    -   websharpstudios wasn't setting `'hhea'.caretSlopeRun` appropriately in italic fonts (should match `tan(italicAngle)`).
     -   Oops.
 Can do much better converting from cubic to quadratic splines.
 We were getting far too many linear segments.